Falafel falafel! You have been requesting a great falafel recipe from us and we don't like to disappoint.

 -

-Soak the chickpeas and peeled fava beans in separate large bowls the night before in enough water to cover.
-Add a teaspoon of bicarbonate to each bowl and mix well
+Soak the chickpeas and fava beans in a large bowl the night before with enough water to cover.
+Add a tablespoon of bicarbonate of soda and stir well.

 -